 • A stove or stove hookup (microwaves and ovens cannot replace the stove).

 Understanding these guidelines ensures that your ADU kitchen is both compliant and functional.
+If you're planning a garage conversion ADU, these kitchen requirements remain the same regardless of the ADU type.

 Detailed Breakdown of the Kitchen Requirements